jeffreykegler/old_kollos/notes/misc/strand.md

 a nucleotide.
 (Some biochemical texts insist there can be only one phosphate group in a nucleotide.
-For our purposes, the difference is not relevant.
-We will let the chemists argue this out among themselves.)
+For our purposes, the difference is not relevant, and we will let the chemists argue this out among themselves.)

 For our purposes,
 a *nucleobase* is a lexeme